sjorsdonkers/toml-jai/README.md

 Error message -> interceptable logger
 - Asserts are used to confirm correct implementation of the module.
 A triggered assert indicates a bug.
 - Input data errors are flagged by the return boolean indicating the success of the operation.
 If a procedure indicates failure the reason will be found in the error log.
-- To prevent the TOML module from writing to the error log or to redirect it the user can set a catching or wrapping logger in the context, see examples.
+- To prevent the TOML module from writing to the error log or to redirect it, the user can set a catching or wrapping logger in the context, see [examples](examples\first.jai).

 ## Memory management & lifetime
 Set a context.allocator: